 RNA, however, can tolerate a slightly acidic pH and dissolves readily in water, making this the preferred diluent.

-This is a greater concern for RNA than DNA extraction and you can find specific advice concerning RNA here.
+This is a greater concern for RNA than DNA extraction and you can find specific advice on troubleshooting RNA extraction here.
 RNA degradation often occurs due to improper sample storage or inefficient lysis, assuming of course samples are eluted with RNase-free water.
-For DNA extractions, degradation is not a huge issue if PCR is the desired application, but if you were hoping for intact high molecular weight DNA for long range sequencing applications you should ensure not to be too harsh when lysing your sample!
+For DNA extractions, degradation is not a huge issue if PCR is the desired application, but if you were hoping for intact high molecular weight DNA for long-range sequencing applications you should ensure to not be too harsh when lysing your sample!

 PCR Clean-up Special Considerations

 As scientists, we often want to be able to troubleshoot without asking for outside help.
-This article should clarify some of the science around silica spin filter technology allowing you to troubleshoot in no time.
+This article should clarify some of the science around silica spin filter technology in many nucleic acid extraction kits allowing you to troubleshoot in no time.
 If all else fails, you will have done your homework by the time you call for technical support, and you should reach a resolution much faster, even if that is a free replacement DNA extraction kit!

 Do you have any comments or questions about how nucleic acid extraction kits work?
 Leave a comment below.